 What are estimated taxes?

-Income received that is not subject to federal tax withholding during the course of the year is subject to tax, requiring taxpayers to pay estimated taxes on a quarterly basis.
-One way around this for wage earners is to increase the amount you withhold at your regular job.
+Income that is not subject to federal tax withholding during the course of the year is still subject to tax, requiring you to pay estimated taxes to ensure that you pay as you go.
+Wage earners can get around this by increasing the amount withheld at their regular job.

 Examples of income not normally subject to tax withholding include: